A New Kind of Documentary Film

 Above: Silverback gorilla at the Memphis Zoo.
 Special thanks to zookeeper Sandi Shoemaker, who gave the filmmakers a behind-the-scenes tour where we learned that this big guy, who weighs in over 500 pounds, loves eating peanut butter and bananas.

 Fractured Atlas is providing fiscal sponsorship for The Keepers, which means your contributions to this project are tax-deductible to the extent allowed by law.
-We've already raised $30,000 for production, and we have another $20,000 to raise for post-production and marketing.
+We've already raised $30,000 for production, and we have another $100,000 to raise for post-production and marketing.
+With your help, The Keepers will reach national audiences.

 If you'd like to support the film, you can donate online.
 Your contributions will cover expenses related to film production and post-production activities (filming, editing, sound/color corrections, art direction, music) and industry-savvy audience development by a producer of marketing and distribution.
 If you are interested in hosting a house-party to introduce this project to your friends, please email us!